Jones-peter/AutoCAD/README.md

 ## Features

-- **Object Creation**: Create circles, lines, rectangles, ellipses, text objects, dimensions, points, polylines, splines, arcs, and more.
+- **Object Creation**: Create circles, lines, rectangles, ellipses, text, MText, dimensions, points, polylines, splines, arcs, and advanced tables.
 - **Layer Management**: Create, delete, lock/unlock, and modify layers.
 - **Block Operations**: Insert, export, and modify blocks and their attributes.
 - **Group Management**: Create, add to, remove from, and select groups of objects.
 - **User Interaction**: Request point, string, and integer inputs from the user.
+- **View Management**: Control the drawing view with Zoom Extents and Zoom to Object.
+- **Utility Functions**: Check if AutoCAD is installed or running.
 - **Error Handling**: Custom exception handling for AutoCAD-related errors.

 ## Installation